sahejhundal/ReverseImageSearch/README.md

-# ReverseImageSearch

-### Reverse Image Search for iOS using SERP API
+# Reverse Image Search for iOS using SERP API

-### This app allows reverse image search right from your iOS device.
-Just open the app, take or select a picture, and let it do the magic
+##### This app allows reverse image search right from your iOS device.
+Just open the app, take or select a picture, and let it do the magic.

 ### DEMO (picture: Elon Musk)
 <img src="https://user-images.githubusercontent.com/69704913/205518670-57ba6474-c87d-438c-ab61-f8ed37367d4b.gif" alt="elonmusk" width="200"/>